-Iceland’s Ring Road circles the whole of the island throughout the North and South of Iceland.
+Iceland’s Ring Road circles the whole of the island throughout the North and South of Iceland and there are many sightseeing spots along the way.
 It can take up to an entire week to travel the Ring Road in good weather and up to 2 weeks in worse weather during the winter.
 When I visited Iceland back in June I managed to do the majority of the southern part of the Ring Road in 3 days but split into different parts and did the furthest part last which includes Jokulsarlon and the DC-3 Plane Crash Wreckage and stopped over in Höfn for a night before making our way back to Reykjavik whilst stopping on route.

 Reykjadalur Natural Hot Springs

 We started off our trip stopping off at the natural springs of Reykjadalur which is the perfect equivalent of the Blue Lagoon if you don’t fancy spending lots of money on an excursion.
 It took a little bit of a hike to actually get to the springs but it was totally worth it, walking past lots of sheep and wild horses and then some very smelly geysirs which stunk of sulfur (very bad rotten egg smell) so you have to hold your breath quite a bit.
 Once we arrived at the springs it was a very long river which was a lovely warm temperature but there are a lot of flies about so beware of that but once you get past that it’s totally relaxing.